-Are some rooms too hot while others are too cold?
+Are some rooms in your home too hot while others are too cold?
 Do your family members battle over the thermostat daily?
-You might think there has to be a better way to keep your home a more even, comfortable temperature.
-A technology called dual zone HVAC may be just what you’ve been looking for.
-What is dual zone HVAC?
-Is this heating and cooling solution right for you?
-Find out here.
+You might think there has to be a better way to keep your home at a more even, comfortable temperature.
+A technology called dual-zone HVAC may be what you’ve been looking for.

 Zoning is a way to control your HVAC system to maximize heating and cooling output.
-It utilizes multiple sensors, thermostats, and modulating dampers to more effectively control the temperature in different “zones” within your home.
+It uses multiple sensors, thermostats, and modulating dampers to control the temperature in different “zones” within your home.

 The concept sounds high-tech, but it’s a growing trend among New Jersey homeowners who want to enjoy these benefits:

-- Lower monthly energy bills: You may have to blast the air conditioner to keep the upper floors in your home cool while the unoccupied basement stays nice and chilly.
+- Lower monthly energy bills: Is dual-zone HVAC worth it?
+Without it, you may have to blast the AC to keep the upper floors in your home cool while the unoccupied basement stays nice and chilly.
 The ability to transfer some of that cold basement air to the occupied rooms of your home saves energy.

-- Customizable heating and cooling: Dual zones allow each occupant to enjoy their individual temperature preferences.
+- Customizable heating and cooling: Two-zone or multi-zone HVAC systems allow each occupant to enjoy their individual temperature preferences.
 For example, Dad can stay cooler in the upstairs office without the baby’s room becoming an icebox during her nap.

 - Less wear and tear on the system: A zoned HVAC system doesn’t have to work as hard and therefore can last longer, saving you money on repairs and replacements in the future.

 Dual-Zone AC & Heating vs. a Dual-Unit System